Jeremiah Chapter 5

 Jeremiah 5:9 “Shall I not visit for these [things]? saith the LORD: and shall not my soul be avenged on such a nation as this?”

 The verb translated “visit” often means divine chastisement in the Old Testament.
 It can also mean “avenging himself” against sin (compare Hosea 1:4).

-Just the sin mentioned above, is a sin severe enough to bring the wrath of God, without any other sin being added.
-Notice above this is not a sin of an individual, but was a way of life in their nation.
-Again this is not only speaking of physical adultery, but of idol worship which was spiritual adultery, as well.
+Just the sin mentioned above, is a sin severe enough to bring down the wrath of God, without any other sin being added.
+Notice that this was not a sin of an individual, but was a way of life in their nation.
+Again, this is not only speaking of physical adultery, but of idol worship which was spiritual adultery, as well.

 Jeremiah 5:10 “Go ye up upon her walls, and destroy; but make not a full end: take away her battlements; for they [are] not the LORD’S.”